bluesky-social/feed-generator/README.md

   - In the future, the PDS will hydrate the feed with the help of an App View, but for now the PDS handles hydration itself
 - The PDS returns the hydrated feed to the user

-To the user this should feel like visiting a page in the app.
-Once they subscribe, it will appear in their home interface as one of their available feeds.
+For users, this should feel like visiting a page in the app.
+Once they subscribe to a custom algorithm, it will appear in their home interface as one of their available feeds.

 ## Getting Started

-We've setup this simple server with sqlite to store & query data.
+We've set up this simple server with SQLite to store & query data.
 Feel free to switch this out for whichever database you prefer.

 Next you will need to do two things:

-- Implement indexing logic in `src/subscription.ts`.
+1. Implement indexing logic in `src/subscription.ts`.

    This will subscribe to the repo subscription stream on startup, parse events & index them according to your provided logic.

-- Implement feed generation logic in `src/feed-generation.ts`
+2. Implement feed generation logic in `src/feed-generation.ts`

-The types are in place and you will just need to return something that satisfies the `SkeletonFeedPost[]` type
+   The types are in place and you will just need to return something that satisfies the `SkeletonFeedPost[]` type.

 For inspiration, we've provided a very simple feed algorithm ("whats alf") that returns all posts related to the titular character of the TV show ALF.